symfony-cmf/symfony-cmf-docs/bundles/tree-browser.rst

 Define tree elements
 ~~~~~~~~~~~~~~~~~~~~
-The first step, is to defined all the elements allowed in the tree and their children.
+The first step, is to define all the elements allowed in the tree and their children.
 Have a look at the `cmf-sandbox configuration <https://github.com/symfony-cmf/cmf-sandbox/blob/master/app/config/config.yml>`_, the section document_tree in sonata_doctrine_phpcr_admin.
 This configuration is set for all your application trees regardless their type (admin or select).